-- 9. Sponsors may send meals for Same-Day Service and Multi-Day Service.
-For meals designated for additional days, a sponsor could send shelf-stable, individually packaged foods that meet USDA's summer food requirements or send ready-to-eat foods.
-A list of sample "grab and go" meals is available on the Child Nutrition & Wellness website. - 10.
-Production records must be completed for each meal. - 11.
+- 8. When the appropriate waiver is in effect, Sponsors may send meals for Same-Day Service and Multi-Day Service.
+For meals designated for additional days, a sponsor could send shelfstable, individually packaged foods that meet USDA's summer food requirements or send ready-to-eat foods.
+A list of sample "grab and go" meals is available on the Child Nutrition & Wellness website. - 9.
+Production records must be completed for each meal. - 10.
 Provide food safety training to newly hired staff and volunteers.
-Reinforce food safe practices for all program personnel and volunteers.
+Reinforce food safe practices and personal protective practices for all program personnel and volunteers.